sentient-agi/Sentient-Social-Agent/README.md

     - The `Twitter` class has a `run` method that is called to run the tool.
 4. There is a configuration module `twitter_config.py`.
     - There is a `TwitterConfig` class in `twitter_config.py`.
+5. There is a README file `twitter/README.md` that describes the configuration options.